 Genesis 2:15.
 The Lord God took the man and put him in the garden of Eden to work it and keep it.

-Have you ever seen a police car with the words “to serve and protect” on the side?
-It’s the motto of many police forces around the country.
+Have you ever seen a police car with the motto “To protect and serve” on the side?
+It’s a pretty common motto for police forces in America.
 And it’s straight out of the Bible.

-To understand the life that Jesus is restoring to us today we have been travelling back to the beginning of life in the garden.
-In Eden, God planted a garden paradise full of beauty and wonder.
-But there’s more to this garden than meets the eye.
-Many biblical scholars see the garden of Eden as the earthly manifestation of God’s heavenly temple throne room.
-The place where heaven meets earth and where God met man.
+In order to understand the life that Jesus is restoring to us today we have to keep travelling back to the garden.
+In Eden, God planted a paradise full of beauty and wonder.
+But there’s much more to this garden than meets the eye.
+Many biblical scholars see the garden of Eden as the earthly manifestation of God’s heavenly throne room.
+The temple where heaven meets earth and where God met man.

 Genesis 3:8.
 And they heard the sound of the Lord God walking in the garden in the cool (wind or Spirit) of the day…

 This garden temple is where we belong.
 With God.
 In his presence.
 In his house.

 This garden temple is where God put the man:

 The word put means to set down gently.
 To rest.
 God placed the man in the garden like a mother laying her baby in a crib.
 Our human existence begins with rest.
 The internal rest that comes from intimacy with God and impact through God.
 The internal peace that comes from having a place and a purpose.